Conflict happens. How we deal with it is what separates great managers from meh managers.

 We all come to work with an identity, an idea of how we want others to perceive us.
-When I go to work, I want my clients to see me as professional, personable, reliable, and trustworthy.
+When I go to work, I want my clients to see me as a professional, personable, reliable, and trustworthy.
 When that identity feels threatened because of someone else’s words or actions, we often try to protect ourselves by:

-- making excuses (that wasn’t my responsibility, it was Matt’s!)
+- making excuses (that wasn’t my responsibility; it was Matt’s!)

 - justifications (it’s fine, everyone leaves early on Fridays)

 - denial (I never got your email, so I didn’t know)

 These actions are known as face-saving.
 If you notice it, the quickest way to get past it and avoid conflict is to give face.
 Giving face means reinforcing identity and confirming that you see someone else as they wish to be seen.

 One of the most common complaints I hear nowadays relates to cameras-off during remote video meetings.
 I hear various explanations for why cameras are off, like, “I can’t get it to work” and “I didn’t realize my camera wasn’t on”.
 While some people have legitimate internet issues, most leave their cameras off for fear of judgment about how they look, where they are, their background, and who may be interrupting them.
 These things may result in others perceiving the person as unprofessional or unfocused.
 If you want your team to turn their cameras on, try giving face and letting them know why seeing them is important and confirming that you view them as professional and capable, even if they have to be sitting on the floor for work these days.